2015 Indian Science Congress ancient aircraft controversy

-The 2015 Indian Science Congress ancient aircraft controversy refers to protests that occurred during the 102nd Indian Science Congress in Mumbai, on 4 January 2015 when a paper claiming to prove that aircraft were invented in the Vedic age was allowed to be presented.
+The 2015 Indian Science Congress ancient aircraft controversy refers to protests that occurred during the 102nd Indian Science Congress in Mumbai on 4 January 2015 when a paper claiming to prove that aircraft were invented in the Vedic age was allowed to be presented.

 Overview

 In December 2014, it was announced that Anand J. Bodas and his copresenter Ameya Jadhav, who claim that aircraft more advanced than today's versions existed in ancient India, would be allowed to speak at the Indian Science Congress and present a paper on aviation in the Vedic age.
 During an interview, he said that such aircraft were huge and could fly to other planets.
 He also said that those planes could fly backwards, left, or right, contrary to modern aircraft that can fly only forward.

-Bodas, who was a principal at a pilot training school in Kerala and Jadhav, currently a lecturer at the Swami Vivekanand International School and Junior College in Mumbai, cited a text called Vaimanika Prakaranam (also called Vaimānika Shāstra) as evidence.
-Scientists from the Indian Institute of Science studied the text in 1974, concluding that "craft is a decided impossibility” and that the Vaimānika Shāstra was written no earlier than 1904.
+Bodas, who was a principal at a pilot training school in Kerala, and Jadhav, currently a lecturer at the Swami Vivekanand International School and Junior College in Mumbai, cited a text called Vaimanika Prakaranam (also called Vaimānika Shāstra) as evidence.
+Scientists from the Indian Institute of Science studied the text in 1974, concluding that "craft is a decided impossibility" and that the Vaimānika Shāstra was written no earlier than 1904.
 Bodas stated that modern science rejects anything that it cannot explain.
 He claimed that of the 500 guidelines described in the text, only 100 to 120 survive today.
-He attributed this loss to the passage of time, foreign rulers of India and artefacts which had been stolen from India, during that time.
+He attributed this loss to the passage of time, foreign rulers of India and artefacts which had been stolen from India during that time.

-The five-day conference was held at the Kalina Campus of the Mumbai University starting on 3 January 2015.
-The paper was presented on 4 January, as a part of the larger symposium on "Ancient Sciences Through Sanskrit".
-Other papers presented in the symposium were "Engineering applications of Ancient Indian botany", "Neuro-science of yoga: understanding the process", "Advances in surgery in Ancient India" and "Scientific principles of Ancient Indian architecture and civil engineering".
+The five-day conference was held at the Kalina Campus of Mumbai University starting on 3 January 2015.
+The paper was presented on 4 January as a part of the larger symposium on "Ancient Sciences Through Sanskrit".
+Other papers presented in the symposium were "Engineering applications of Ancient Indian botany", "Neuroscience of yoga: understanding the process", "Advances in surgery in Ancient India" and "Scientific principles of Ancient Indian architecture and civil engineering".